josueggh/angularjs_monkeylearn/README.md

     <script type="text/javascript" src="monkeylearn.provider.js"></script>

-After create your Monkey Learn Account, the first step is get your API Tokem.
-You cand find it if you go to the next URL :  [https://app.monkeylearn.com/accounts/user/settings/](https://app.monkeylearn.com/accounts/user/settings/).
+After create your Monkey Learn Account, the first step is get your API Token.
+You can find it if you go to the next URL :  [https://app.monkeylearn.com/accounts/user/settings/](https://app.monkeylearn.com/accounts/user/settings/).

 ###Configure